 SC is committed to promoting the diversity of investigators and institutions it supports, as indicated by the ongoing use of program policy factors (see Section V.B.2) in making selections of awards.
-To strengthen this commitment, proposals are encouraged from teams that include the participation of MSIs6 that are underrepresented in the SC portfolio7 as well as researchers from groups historically underrepresented in STEM.8
+To strengthen this commitment, proposals are encouraged from teams that include the participation of emerging research institutions, including minority serving institutions (MSIs) and historically black colleges and universities (HBCUs), that are underrepresented in the SC portfolio as well as researchers from groups historically underrepresented in STEM.